galeep/dedoopsie/CONTRIBUTING.md

 Pull requests welcome.

 Please prioritize clarity, safety, and reversibility.
-Write tests.
-Respect the philosophy.
+Write tests, and respect the philosophy of this module.